lucia-auth/lucia/documentation/src/pages/learn/adapters/supabase.md

 ### `user`

 You may add additional columns to store custom user data.
-Refer to [Store additional user data](/learn/basics/store-additional-user-data).
+Refer to [Store additional user data](/learn/basics/store-additional-user-data). `id` may be `varchar` if you generate your own user id.

 | name            | type      | foreign constraint | default              | nullable | unique | identity |
 | --------------- | --------- | ------------------ | -------------------- | -------- | ------ | -------- |